drhsqlite/fossil-mirror/www/alerts.md

 Every subscriber has a long random hexadecimal security code that serves as their password.
-All email notifications contain a link back to the Fossil server, incorporating this security code, that allows the subscriber to adjust their subscription options.
+All email notifications contain a link back to the Fossil server, incorporating this security code, which allows the subscriber to adjust their subscription options.

 Administrator Activities